-- 3.27 An application for the development of part of the wider Stanton Regeneration Site, north of Low's Lane for employment use has been granted consent in August 2022 (application no. ERE/1221/0002).
-The proposals include for the provision of distribution centre and warehousing development, with ridge heights of between 24m to 31m above finished floor level. - 3.28 The proposals also include for the retention of land alongside the Nutbrook Canal as an area of strategic green infrastructure, incorporating the Nutbrook Trail (National Cycle Route 67) and the canal towpath, as well as existing waterbodies, including the fishing ponds east of Ilkeston Road. - of this Statement.
-An extract is included on Figure 4 below.
-The parameters plan for the regeneration site is included at Appendix 3.
+- 4.28 An application for the development of part of the wider Stanton Regeneration Site, north of Low's Lane for employment use has been granted consent in August 2022 (application no. ERE/1221/0002).
+The proposals include for the provision of distribution centre and warehousing development, with ridge heights of between 24m to 31m above finished floor level. - 4.29 The proposals also include for the retention of land alongside the Nutbrook Canal as an area of strategic green infrastructure, incorporating the Nutbrook Trail (National Cycle Route 67) and the canal towpath, as well as existing waterbodies, including the fishing ponds east of Ilkeston Road. - 4.30 The proposals are shown on the New Stanton Park Illustrative Masterplan, a copy of which is contained at Appendix 4 of my evidence (volume 2) t.
+An extract is included on Figure 4.2 below.
+The parameters plan for the regeneration site is included at my Appendix 5.
 The appeal site can be seen adjacent to the allocation, west of Ilkeston Road.
-The masterplan also shows the location of improvement works to the junction of Ilkeston Road and Low's Lane / Sowbrook Lane to the southeast of the site (pink hatching). - 3.30 The land to the south of Low's Lane remains as part of the wider allocation of the Stanton Regeneration Site and is expected to deliver new housing, as included in the emerging Core Strategy.
+The masterplan also shows the location of improvement works to the junction of Ilkeston Road and Low's Lane / Sowbrook Lane to the southeast of the site (pink hatching). - 4.31 The land to the south of Low's Lane remains as part of the wider allocation of the Stanton Regeneration Site and is expected to deliver new housing, as included in the emerging Core Strategy.